 A great tool that is always overlooked in our quest to heal ourselves and to live healthier, more-conscious lives is our breathing.
 The quality of our breathing, of our exhalation and inhalation, reveals a great deal about our self-image, our basic stance toward life.
-We can really increase our knowledge and awareness of ourselves by observing our breathing in the midst of action.
+We can really increase our knowledge and awareness of ourselves by observing our breathing in the midst of the action.

-As we study our breathing in the various conditions of our lives, we may observe, for instance, how the extent and comfort of our inhalation reflects the extent of our readiness and ability to embrace life at that moment.
+As we study our breathing in the various conditions of our lives, we may observe, for instance, how the extent and comfort of our inhalation reflect the extent of our readiness and ability to embrace life at that moment.
 We may notice that during fear we restrict the flow and duration of our breathing by contracting various parts of our body in order to reduce the energy available for feeling.
-We may also notice how the extent and comfort of our exhalation reflects the degree of our readiness and ability to let go, to trust something other than the accouterments of our self-image.
+We may also notice how the extent and comfort of our exhalation reflect the degree of our readiness and ability to let go, to trust something other than the accouterments of our self-image.

 The Emotional Topography of Our Breath

 As our ability to sense ourselves grows, we will begin to receive many precise impressions of the interrelationships of our emotions and breath.
-We may see, for example, how anger is associated with shallow inhalations, strong exhalations, and tension throughout the body–especially in the neck, jaw, chest, and hands.
+We may see, for example, how anger is associated with shallow inhalations, strong exhalations, and tension throughout the body--especially in the neck, jaw, chest, and hands.
 Of course, each of us will discover variations in our own physical and emotional topography.